avitko001c/HealthVerity/README.md

 ## Overview and Thoughts

+  - Since the exercise was only to deploy a single django app I opted to use *AWS Elastic Container Service* and have everything contained in its own application naming standard. *ECS* is cheaper then *EKS* and *EKS* wouldn't make sense for a single app if costs were an issue.
   - I designed this *XAAS* using *AWS Elastic Container Service* instead of *Elastic Beanstalk* because *ECS* provides granular security control by launching containers in your own *Amazon VPC*, allowing the use of *VPC security groups* and network *ACLs*.
 Using *IAM*, you can determine which services and resources a container